WASdev/standards.jsr352.batch-spec/specification/README.md

 The conversion to AsciiDoc was largely automated, but some more complex sections of the specification needed to be reworked manually.
 This applies especially to the Job Runtime Lifecycle section (job_runtime_lifecycle.adoc).

 Each section should be carefully reviewed against the [the Maintenance Release Specification](https://jcp.org/aboutJava/communityprocess/mrel/jsr352/index.html)

+### Psuedo Code Blocks

+The subsections under job_runtime_lifecycle.adoc contain psuedo-code descriptions, which were represented as a nested-list structure in the original specification document.
+This didn't translate well into AsciiDoc.
+It looks bad in text, and renders slightly different than the original document.

+I tried my best to ensure the nested levels all match, so it flows the same.
+But I would very much like to see these Psuedo Code elements re-written into a more readable form.